 Club Foot (includes Talipes Equinovarus)

 Clubfoot includes a group of conditions that are present at birth (congenital) that result in one or both of the feet to appear bent and twisted at an angle that resembles a golf club.
-This awkward position of the foot and ankle is not painful, but is important to begin treating shortly after birth to correct the orientation of the foot so that the child will be ready when he/she is ready to begin walking.
-Although a clubfoot may affect only one of a child’s feet, about half the time both feet are affected.
+This awkward position of the foot and ankle is not painful, but it is important to begin treating shortly after birth to correct the orientation of the foot so that the child will be ready when he/she is ready to begin walking.
+Although a clubfoot may affect only one of a child's feet, about half the time both feet are affected.
 It can be mild, moderate or severe.
 In more severe cases, the foot can be quite rigid and resistant to manipulation.

 Club foot is a relatively common condition that occurs in 1-3 out of 1000 live births.
 Boys are about twice as likely to have a clubfoot as girls are.
 Isolated clubfoot can run in families, although much about the underlying genetic elements are not understood.
 Smoking during pregnancy has also been suggested as a risk factor.
 Research to better understand the underlying causes of clubfoot is ongoing.
 Learning more about the underlying causes may provide ways to prevent clubfoot from occurring or recurring (happening again) in families and may lead to even better treatment.